 In addition to the District of Columbia, more than half of U.S. states have launched some form of sports betting.
 For now, Ohio could be next in the queue.
 But with all the lead-up time until Jan.
 1, it’s possible states such as Kansas or Maryland could beat the Buckeye State to the punch.

 Starting June 15, the OCCC will begin accepting applications from sports betting operators.
 Regulators drafted five batches of rules and are moving them through Ohio’s rulemaking process.

 How did Ohio sports betting come to be?

 Gov. Mike DeWine signed the bill to legalize sports betting in Ohio on Dec.
 22, 2021.
 This followed a years-long process that included many stops and starts.
 But Ohio ended up with a law that is held up as exemplary throughout the industry.

-The law included a provision that the sports betting launch take place before Jan.
+The law included a provision that the sports betting launch to take place before Jan.
 1, 2023.

 The launch just might take up all that time; we’re learning.